 Tuition Payment Plans

-Plan A: Payment of the total tuition balance plus any additional fees is required on the day the accepted student arrives for registration.
+Plan A: Payment of the total tuition balance (100%) plus any additional fees is required on the day the accepted student arrives at PPAS for registration.

-Plan B: Payment of the tuition balance and additional fees in two installments.
-The first installment must be paid on the day the accepted student arrives for registration.
-The second installment is due at the beginning of the second semester in January.
+Plan B: Payment of the tuition balance in two installments.
+Additional fees are paid separately.
+The first 50% installment plus the additional fees must be paid on the day the accepted student arrives at PPAS for registration.
+The second 50% installment is due at the beginning of the second semester in January.

-Plan C: Payment of the tuition balance and additional fees in ten installments.
-The first installment of $2,500 is due on the day the accepted student arrives for registration.
-The remaining nine payment installments are due on the 15th of each subsequent month through May of the following year.
+Plan C: Payment of the tuition balance in nine installments.
+Additional fees are paid separately.
+The first Plan C installment plus the additional fees as indicated on the Enrollment Contract is due on the day the accepted student arrives at PPAS for registration.
+The remaining nine payment installments as indicated on the Enrollment Contract are due on the 15th of each subsequent month through May of the following year.
+The final payment is due before May 10th of the 2nd semester.

 Statements for tuition, and room and board, as well as fees for appliance usage, prescriptions, etc. are sent to the parents periodically for collection.
 Payment is due and payable in the school's business office upon receipt of the statement.
 Interest is charged on unpaid balances.